CoppoloElectronics/MOS-Tron-Envelope-Filter/README.md

 ## Before you get started...

 No direct support is offered for issues faced when building this project.
 This project works as designed, but this project is not for first-time builders.
-There are plenty of projects that are better suited for beginners, this is not one of them.
+There are plenty of projects that are better suited for beginners, it's probably best not to choose this project if you're still getting a grasp for pedal building.

 This project uses stacked circuit boards in a 125B enclosure with top I/O jacks.
 Some special parts are required, including low-profile electrolytic capacitors, special fasteners, and inline pin headers/sockets.
 Special care must be taken when handling the CD4007 IC as well because these ICs are notoriously sensitive to static electricity.